 Invitation to take part in memory research: How does memory change across our lifespan?
 We will be using a head camera to investigate how memory for different scenes is later remembered.
 The study (at Addison House on the Guy’s campus of KCL close to London Bridge Station) will involve a couple of short-term memory tests and a simple computerised task to measure your memory for everyday scenes, and will take approximately 1 hour each over two separate days (ideally 24 hours apart).
 You must be aged 60 or over and be clear of psychiatric and neurological conditions to participate.
 Participants will be reimbursed £15 for participation in the study.
 Contact the researcher firstname.lastname@example.org or call 07891986131.

-If you are having difficulty reading this Bulletin you can see a web version here
+If you are having difficulty reading this email sent version of the Bulletin you can see a web version here